What to Expect at Your Child's Well-Child Appointment

 Need a pediatrician?
 Nationwide Children’s Hospital provides several primary care centers with the expertise you can rely on.

-Olivia W. Thomas, MD, is the Section Chief of Ambulatory Pediatrics at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics and Chief of the Division of Ambulatory Pediatrics in the Department of Pediatrics at The Ohio State University College of Medicine.
+Olivia W. Thomas, MD, is a member of the Section of Primary Care Pediatrics at Nationwide Children’s Hospital, a clinical professor of pediatrics and chief of the Division of Ambulatory Pediatrics in the Department of Pediatrics at The Ohio State University College of Medicine.

 William Cotton, MD

-William H. Cotton, MD, is Medical Director of the Primary Care Centers at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics at The Ohio State University College of Medicine.
+William H. Cotton, MD, is medical director of the Primary Care Centers at Nationwide Children’s Hospital and a clinical professor of pediatrics at The Ohio State University College of Medicine.
+He also is a member of the Section of Primary Care Pediatrics at Nationwide Children’s Hospital.

 Browse by Author